 Spam traps are addresses used by ISPs and blocklist providers to catch spammers.
 Even the best email marketers can have spam traps on their lists.
-Oftentimes these addresses have been inactive for a long period of time and have not opened an email in a while (or ever).
+Oftentimes these addresses have been abandoned for a long period of time and have not opened an email in a while (or ever).
 Despite the negative connotation around spam traps, these addresses catch legitimate spammers and help keep our inboxes from becoming filled with unwanted emails.

 Any legitimate email marketer can have spam traps on their lists.
 It doesn’t mean you are a spammer.
 There are two types of spam traps that help explain why this is the case: